LaMatemaga/Salesforce-Data-Cloud-Consultant-Certification/Z. Glossary/U/Unified Profile.md

 tags:
     - glossary
 ---
-A profile that contains customer data reconciled across multiple sources as a single record using identity resolution rulesets.
+A profile that contains customer data reconciled across multiple sources as a single record using [[identity resolution rulesets]].